complyue/hadui/README.md

         MonadReader UserInterfaceOutput, MonadThrow)
 ```

-After all, your code in the stack project has no necessarity to do with `UIO` at all,
+After all, your code in the Haskell project has no necessarity to do with `UIO` at all,
 [print :: Display a => a -> UIO ()](https://github.com/complyue/hadui/blob/master/hadui/src/UIO.hs#L34)
 can give you a handful hand to show virtually any value to the log box in UI.
 (check out the